Jobs and Employment

 Northern Lights has formed partnerships with a variety of education experts and brought them to the division to deliver professional development workshops, elbow to elbow training and other professional development opportunities.

-Lead Teachers in Instructional Technology, Early Learning, Numeracy and Literacy and Behaviour Supports
+Learning Consultants in Instructional Technology, Early Learning, Numeracy, Literacy, Assessment, and Behaviour Supports

-To support our staff and students, the division has put Lead Teachers in place who work with teachers to provide targeted support in classrooms to improve instruction.
+To support our staff and students, the division has put Learning Consultants in place who work with teachers to provide targeted support in classrooms to improve instruction.

 Professional Improvement Assistance